 Action and the successful adoption of climate solutions hinge on our ability to cultivate hope.
 Bearing witness to the loss of worlds– enacted through assaults on land, culture, and community– threatens our capacity to imagine and strive for a just future.
 Collaborators and co-founders of the Symbiocene, Isaias Hernandez and Kalpana Arias are persistent in demonstrating that there is no shortage of hope in the climate space.
 During last month’s Climate Week NYC the two, environmentalists and community organisers, featured at events across the city, making room for new narratives and frameworks of action to take root.

-On Wednesday, October 25th, in Brooklyn’s Prospect Heights storytellers, researchers, educators, and environmentalists gathered at Farm.One for Symbiofutures, a Symbiocene satellite event sponsored by The Fossil Fuel Non-Proliferation Treaty.
+On Wednesday September 25th, in Brooklyn’s Prospect Heights, storytellers, researchers, educators, and environmentalists gathered at Farm.One for Symbiofutures, a Symbiocene satellite event sponsored by The Fossil Fuel Non-Proliferation Treaty.
 Tucked away on a quiet street, the farm could be missed if you weren’t listening for the sounds of joy.
 Chatter, laughter, and music spilled from a small entryway, signaling that this was a space where networks take root horizontally, while greens sprout vertically.
 Animated by conversation and a warm three-piece string group– Gaia Music Collective– the space was an illustration of what happens when people come together with intention.
 From the backdrop of the farm to flower-topped bites and drinks, every detail lifted the atmosphere.

 Atmos Magazine’s Whitney Bauck kicked off the evening’s panel discussion, which focused on AI, Adaptive Intelligence, and More-Than-Human Thinking.
 Sharing the floor were Grist’s Climate Fiction Creative Manager Tory Stephens, craft and culture storyteller Aditi Mayer, nuclear energy advocate Isabelle Boemeke, and urban greening activist Arias.
 Each speaker offered perspectives that, in their own way, framed climate action as deeply intertwined with curiosity and collective action.
 Throughout the discussion, Bauck held space for guests to explore technology and intelligence from multiple angles: from reimagining the trajectory of fast-paced modern innovations, to honouring the deeply rooted technologies of traditional ways of life, and navigating the growing influence and energy costs of emerging AI tools.